Dakine Slayer Review

-These pads feature a foam armored patch covered in a thin layer of fabric.
-According to Dakine, the foam is called DK Impact Energy Absorbing foam.
-It is designed to effectively disperse the forces of impact, therefore protecting your fragile knees.
+These pads feature an armored foam patch covered in a thin layer of fabric.
+Dakine calls this foam DK Impact Energy Absorbing foam, and it's designed to effectively disperse the forces of impact, therefore protecting your fragile knees.
 The armor patch is a nice shape and impressively large.
 It extends from approximately two inches above the knee cap down about eight inches to the upper shin area.
 It is also quite wide and offers protection to the inner and outer knee.
 The padding is relatively thin and bends quite easily.

-We didn't intentionally crash while wearing these pads, that would be silly.
-We did conduct some less-than-scientific testing with a cement slab.
+We didn't intentionally crash while wearing these pads, but we did conduct some less-than-scientific testing with a cement slab.
 When dropping a knee onto the ground, you can certainly still feel the impact, and the Slayer pads effectively muted the impact.
 These don't offer the same level of protection as some of our gravity-focused options, but, that said, they offer plenty of protection for the average trail ride.

 Fit and Comfort